 - Eligible costs include survey, planning, and documentation of historic sites/events, as well as the creation of interpretive and educational materials around significant sites (including oral histories).

-- Projects must be associated with the African American civil rights movement of the 20th century.
+- Projects must be associated with the African American Civil Rights Movement.

 - Successful applications will emphasize innovative strategies, and creative projects with measurable results, and include cross-generational engagement that promote and preserve the community’s civil rights resources.
 Projects should involve public-private partnerships and serve as models to communities nationwide.
 Your project must fit one of the categories listed below.
 If a project overlaps more than one category, select the dominant category.